agik20/machine-learning-foundation/README.md

 # 🧠 Machine Learning with Python: foundations

-This repository contains materials and code I developed while following the course **"Machine Learning with Python: foundations"** by Frederick Nwanganga.
+This repository contains materials and exercise codes while following the course **"Machine Learning with Python: foundations"** by Frederick Nwanganga.
 The goal of this repo is to understand the fundamentals of machine learning and practice implementing them using **Python**.

 ---